dancer1325/jfrog-applications-documentation/jfrog-applications/jfrog-cli/binaries-management-with-jfrog-artifactory/package-managers-integration.md

 ### Running maven

-The **mvn** command triggers the maven client, while resolving dependencies and deploying artifacts from and to Artifactory.

-> **Note**: Before running the **mvn** command on a project for the first time, the project should be configured with the **jf mvn-config** command.
+* `jf mvn`
+  * triggers the maven client
+  * resolve dependencies
+  * deploy artifacts from & to Artifactory
+  * build & publish the project

-> **Note**: If the machine running JFrog CLI has no access to the internet, make sure to read the [Downloading the Maven and Gradle Extractor JARs](package-managers-integration.md#downloading-the-maven-and-gradle-extractor-jars) section.
+* if the machine / run JFrog CLI has NO access to internet -> see [Downloading the Maven and Gradle Extractor JARs](package-managers-integration.md#downloading-the-maven-and-gradle-extractor-jars)

 #### Commands Params